affixapi/go-sdk/docs/PayslipResponseDeductions.md

 ### NewPayslipResponseDeductions

-`func NewPayslipResponseDeductions(payrunId string, name string, amount float32, ) *PayslipResponseDeductions`
+`func NewPayslipResponseDeductions(name string, amount float32, ) *PayslipResponseDeductions`

 NewPayslipResponseDeductions instantiates a new PayslipResponseDeductions object This constructor will assign default values to properties that have it defined,